quistinie/nginx-2420/README.md

-# How to setup a basic website on an arch linux server
+# How to Setup a Basic Website on an Arch Linux Server

-You'll need a digitalocean droplet for this guide.
+You'll need a DigitalOcean Droplet for this guide.

 ## 1. Install Vim and Nginx